Signatures of Jackiw-Rebbi resonance in the thermal conductance of topological Josephson junctions with magnetic islands: Scattering matrix

 \section{Scattering matrix}

-In this appendix we present the details of the calculations for the different scattering matrices $S_{L,R}$ and $S_M$ introduced in Eq. \ref{eq: sm combinated main} of the main text.
+In this appendix we present the details of the calculations for the different scattering matrices $S_{L,R}$ and $S_M$ introduced in Eq. (\ref{eq: sm combinated main}) of the main text.
 We proceed by writing first the scattering matrices $S_{L,R}$ describing the left and right interfaces of the 2DTI with the superconductors (in Sec. \ref{sms}) and then the scattering matrix $S_M$ describing the 2DTI edge in contract with the magnetic domain (in Sec. \ref{smm}).
+In section \ref{comb} we combine them in order to get the full scattering matrix of the system.